groupdocs/groupdocs-blog-content/Groupdocs.Blog/2020-04-06-search-image-signatures-in-word-excel-ppt-pdf-using-csharp/index.md

 aliases:
     - /2020/04/06/search-image-signatures-in-word-excel-ppt-pdf-documents/
 author: 'Shoaib Khan'
+description: "Search Barcode, QR Code, digital, or electronic signature with image data content from any document (DOC, XLS, PPT, PDF) in C# using .NET Signature API."
 summary: "**Electronic Signature** is the digital data that is attached to an electronically transmitted document.
 It verifies the sender's intention to sign the document."
 tags: ['Search Barcode in CSharp', 'Search Electronic Signature in CSharp', 'Search QR code in CSharp', 'Search Signatures in CSharp']
 categories: ['GroupDocs.Signature Product Family']